htramu/htk.github.io/blog.md

 ![Picture 5](/assets/blog_RPS5.png)

-A five-weapon version has already been explored; in the eighth episode of the second season of Big Bang Theory, Raj and Sheldon attempted to resolve their dispute using the [Rock, Paper, Scissors, Lizard, Spock](https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock){:target="_blank"}.
+Before the conclusion, adressing a five-weapon version is in order, which has already been explored in the eighth episode of the second season of Big Bang Theory, where Raj and Sheldon attempted to resolve their dispute using the [Rock, Paper, Scissors, Lizard, Spock](https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock){:target="_blank"}.
 Despite being somewhat more balanced and enjoyable with a reduced number of ties, this version tends to overcomplicate matters, placing it in the upper section of the flow chart diagram:

 ![Picture 6](/assets/blog_RPS6.png)

 Adding the fourth and trying to make it the game balanced, resulted in too many "draws" and made it less fun.
 Five weapons version, it got more confusing and complex.
 In the end, the classic game stays the winner because sometimes, simplicity is just more fun!
-Don't convinced?
-You can always check the [101-gesture version of Rock-Paper-Scissors](https://www.umop.com/rps101.htm){:target="_blank"}!
+Not convinced?
+You can always try the [101-gesture version of Rock-Paper-Scissors](https://www.umop.com/rps101.htm){:target="_blank"}!

 ---------------------------